fbpx

 SDR vs. BDR vs. ADR vs. MDR: So Do the Roles Matter?

-Despite the confusion that often surrounds the different roles in a company’s sales & marketing departments (SDR vs. BDR vs. ADR vs. MDR), they all play an essential part in the overall strategy.
-While some people may be better suited for one role over another, it’s essential to have everyone working together towards a common goal.
+Despite the confusion surrounding the different roles in a company’s sales & marketing departments (SDR vs. BDR vs. ADR vs. MDR), they all play an essential part in the overall strategy.

 • Business Development Representatives are outbound.
 They reach out to potential customers who don’t yet know about the company and get them interested.

 • Account Development Representatives are outbound and focused on ABM.
-They work with customers that the company has already identified as a good fit for their product or service.
+They work with customers the company has already identified as a good fit for their product or service.

 Marketing Development Representatives are inbound follow-up.
 They focus on getting people interested in the company’s product or service to become a potential buyer in the future.